indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 To manually create a new account use the *New User* button in the *Users and Groups* menu, *Manage Users* tab.
 You will be presented with the same form as a user creating his own account;
-fill in and submit this form to create the account.
+fill it in and submit it in order to create the account.
 You will still need to activate the account.

 --------------